sanketpathak64/YelpCamp/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
 Readme template is taken fron github

 <!-- ## Acknowledgments